Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 We concluded with a transition from the study of structure to the structure of molecular dynamics.
 If we hope to fully understand a protein's function, then we need to know how it flexes and bends within its environment, sometimes in order to interact with other molecules.

 Despite covering a great deal of ground, we have left just as much unstudied.
 For one example, the surface of viruses and host cells are "fuzzy" because they are covered by structures called **glycans**, or numerous monosaccharides linked together.
 SARS-CoV and SARS-CoV-2 have a “glycan shield”, in which glycosylation of surface antigens allows the virus to hide from antibody detection.
-Researchers have found that the SARS-CoV-2 spike protein is heavily glycosylated, shielding around 40% of the protein from antibody recognition[^Grant]; we will save a comparative analysis of the two virus's glycan shields for another time.
+Researchers have found that the SARS-CoV-2 spike protein is heavily glycosylated, shielding around 40% of the protein from antibody recognition[^Grant].

 Finally, we would point out that although scientific research has often historically been siloed away from the public, the COVID-19 pandemic exemplifies how global citizens can get involved in real research. <a href="https://www.gisaid.org" target="_blank">GISAID</a> published their first publicly available SARS-CoV-2 genome on December 24, 2019.
 Within six months, this database had grown to contain over 50,000 entries, and after two years, it would contain nearly 7 million.